Vintharas/angular2-get-started/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Copyright 2016 Google Inc. All Rights Reserved.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file at https://angular.io/license